 We commit ourselves to constantly developing new technologies and improving existing ones.
 We believe that innovation is the foundation of scientific discovery, and we pride ourselves on the cutting-edge technologies we continuously bring to our clients.

 We are transforming how scientists interact with technologies.
 Our intuitive user interface is designed with users in mind.
 We are dedicated to providing users an enjoyable experience while helping them to make sound research decisions.

 We recognize that we cannot do it all ourselves.
 We are able to produce highly enabling technologies by working closely with other innovative organizations.
 Creating synergy is what we pursue in both our technology and within our collaborations.

-Over 50 years of combined experience and expertise in bioinformatics, pharmaceutical research, and business strategy.
+Experience and expertise in bioinformatics, pharmaceutical research, and business strategy.

 President and CEO

 Naheed received his MBA from the University of Toronto, Rotman School of Management.
 Prior to joining Cyclica, Naheed worked as an Associate Director at Bank of Montreal in Calgary where he was integral in multiple cross-border sponsor coverage deals.

 An avid lover of travel, sports, jazz.
 Naheed waits impatiently for the collaboration between his two favourite artists: Miles Davis and Drake.